grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/02 Automated performance testing.md

 To get your personal Grafana k6 Cloud API token, check out [Authenticate on the CLI](https://grafana.com/docs/grafana-cloud/k6/author-run/tokens-and-cli-authentication/).

-## 5. Test frequency
+## 7. Test frequency

-The boring, but true, answer to the question of how often you should run load tests is that "it depends".
-It depends on a number of parameters.
-How often is your application changing?
-Do you need many or few VUs to generate the necessary load?
-How long is one full cycle of a VU iteration? etc. Testing a full user journey or just a single API endpoint or website page has different implications on the answer as well.
+The boring but true answer to how often you should run load tests is that "it depends."
+It depends on several parameters:

+- How often is your application changing?
+- Do you need many or few VUs to generate the necessary load?
+- How long is one complete cycle of a VU iteration?
+- Are you testing a complete user journey or just a single API endpoint or website page?

 Consider these three factors when picking the best solution for you: